CMSgov/bluebutton-site-static/_pages/developers.md

 ~~~
 If you receive this message, double-check that the request looks correct.
 If everything looks correct, email [bluebuttonapi@cms.hhs.gov](mailto:bluebuttonapi@cms.hhs.gov), and the Blue Button 2.0 API team can help troubleshoot.

-##### Expired Data Access Gramt
+##### Expired Data Access Grant

-If the authorization for accessing user data by an application has expired, the corresponding access token will not be able to be refreshed.
+If an application's authorization for accessing user data has expired, the corresponding access token will not be able to be refreshed.
 Attempts to refresh that token will result in the following error message:

 Response (unsuccessful with 400 status code):
 ```